 Signs of credit card fraud

-Recognizing the signs of fraud early and knowing how to report it could save you time and stress.
+Recognizing the signs of fraud early could save you time and stress.
 Signs of fraud can include:

-- You notice a lower amount of available credit, but your spending habits haven’t changed
+- A lower amount of available credit, despite maintaining your spending habits

 - Messages or calls from your issuer to verify purchases you aren’t trying to make

-If you notice any of these issues, it may be time to act.
+If you notice any of these issues, it’s generally a good idea to take steps to report fraud.

 Steps for reporting credit card fraud